Azure-Samples/virtual-network-integration-recipes/src/az-aml-managed-vnet/README.md

 > Azure PowerShell is shown below due to a [likely bug in Azure CLI 2.27.0 and 2.27.1](https://github.com/Azure/azure-cli/issues/19308) which prevents execution of the provided Azure Bicep modules using the Azure CLI.

-1. Create a new Azure resource group to deploy the Bicep template, passing in a location and name:
+1. Login to az-cli and create a new Azure resource group to deploy the Bicep template, passing in a location and name:

    ```PowerShell
    New-AzResourceGroup -Location <LOCATION> -Name <RESOURCE_GROUP_NAME>